Something Beautiful (Miley Cyrus album): Singles and promotional singles

 On March 31, 2025, "Prelude" was released, along with its music video.
 The same day, the title track and its music video were released.

 Billboards in Times Square, New York City, began teasing the release of another track, "End of the World", with a teaser video published on Cyrus' official website.
 It was released on April 3, 2025, as the album's lead single.
 The song peaked at the 43rd position on the Billboard Global 200.
 In the United States, it debuted and peaked at number 52 on the Billboard Hot 100 and reached the top 20 on Pop Airplay, Adult Pop Airplay, and Adult Contemporary charts.
 In the United Kingdom, it debuted at number 23 on the UK Singles Chart.
 The song performed better in Europe, peaking in the top 10 in multiple countries.
 (Note: Belgium (Flanders), Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Poland, Romania, San Marino and Slovakia.)

 On May 9, "More to Lose" was released along with its music video.
-An edited version of the "Walk of Fame" was released on May 28.
+An edited version of "Walk of Fame" was released on May 28.
 Two days later, coinciding with the album's release, the music video for "Easy Lover" was released.
+It was released as the album's second single on July 4, serviced to Italian radio station.
 A limited edition vinyl of "Every Girl You've Ever Loved" was released on July 11, 2025.

 Live performances and appearances

 On May 3, Cyrus premiered "More to Lose" during a small-scale performance at Casa Cipriani in New York City.
 Spotify hosted "An Evening with Miley Cyrus" album listening and film screening event for a limited number of fans in New York City on May 6.
 On May 21, her interview with Zane Lowe for Apple Music was released.
 The following day, she appeared on Jimmy Kimmel Live!, where she performed "More to Lose".
 On May 27, she held a private concert at Chateau Marmont in Los Angeles for selected fans discovered on TikTok, where she performed "More to Lose", "Easy Lover", "Flowers", "The Climb" and "End of the World".

-After album's release, she held a series of intimate performances.
-On May 30, she appeared unannounced on the album release ball at the 3 Dollar Bill Club on Brooklyn, where she performed "Easy Lover".
-On June 2, she sang "More to Lose", "Easy Lover" and "Flowers" during the surprise performance at Bemelmans Bar in the Carlyle Hotel in New York City.
-On June 4, she held an album signing along with the live performance at the Rough Trade shop in New York.
+After the album's release, she held a series of intimate performances.
+On May 30, she appeared unannounced at the album release ball at the 3 Dollar Bill Club in Brooklyn, where she performed "Easy Lover".
+On June 2, she sang "More to Lose", "Easy Lover" and "Flowers" during a surprise performance at Bemelmans Bar in the Carlyle Hotel in New York City.
+On June 4, she held an album signing along with a live performance at the Rough Trade shop in New York.
 On the same day, she appeared on The Tonight Show Starring Jimmy Fallon.
-On the next day her interview on the Every Single Album podcast was released.
+The next day, her interview on the Every Single Album podcast was released.
 On June 18, she performed "End of the World", "More to Lose" and "Easy Lover", along with older songs, during her concert at the Maxim's in Paris, held for Spotify's Billions Club Live.